How Are Electrons Arranged Around The Nucleus Of An Atom

 Conclusion

-Now that you've explored the intricate world of electron arrangement, take the next step.
+Now that you've explored the involved world of electron arrangement, take the next step.
 Try predicting the electron configurations of various elements using the periodic table, or research how computational chemistry is used to model electron behavior in complex molecules.
 Share your findings and questions in the comments below to continue the discussion!